jideoyelayo1/ES410_III/README.md

 * Construct a fully-working prototype of the system
 * Connect the system to Wi-Fi to receive external data, such as weather data, for improved machine learning
 * Gather data from multiple sensors (e.g. temperature, humidity, moisture levels) and build an online database to store information from multiple sensor hubs.
+<h2> Credits </h2>
+* Rhys Henwood: Project Lead
+* Safura Colette: Sensor Research
+* Jide Oyelayo: Microcontroller and Display Research
+* Kieran Lowe: PCB Design and Data Analysis
+* Mawusi Ametewee: Machine Learning and GUI Design
+* Anjali Gokal: Testing and Prototyping
+This project was completed as part of the ES410 course at Warwick University.
+The research and development was conducted by Group 5, consisting of the individuals listed above.
+The project was supervised by Professor Jose Ortiz Gonzalez, who provided guidance and support throughout the project.